Have you ever had an Investment with Royal Scottish Assurance?

 Have Royal Scottish Assurance mis-sold you your Investment?

 - I didn't ask Royal Scottish Assurance to invest my money into the stock market where I would be subject to financial risk.

 - I was led to believe by Royal Scottish Assurance that I would generate a larger income from this investment.

-- I was not advised by Royal Scottish Assurance that there was a risk of losing money from my investment.
+- I was not told by Royal Scottish Assurance that there was a risk of losing money from my investment.

 - I feel that Royal Scottish Assurance over exaggerated how the Investment would perform compared to how it is performing right now.

 If any of the above statements are relevant, you could be entitled to:

 - 8% interest plus any other compensation that may be owed for other miss selling factors from Royal Scottish Assurance at the point of sale.

 - We will compare your current financial position to the position you would have been in had you invested your money in the right area instead of where Royal Scottish Assurance told you to.
 In the event that you would have been better off we will pursue a claim for the difference against Royal Scottish Assurance.